ommishra-2004/Smart-Traffic-Control--Systems/README.md

 3.  **Prepare RFID Cards (Write Data)**
     * Before running the main projects, you must write the vehicle data to the memory blocks of your RFID cards.
-    * Open the `Write_Data_to_RFID.ino` sketch provided in this repository.
+    * Open the `Read and Write Tags.ino` sketch provided in this repository.
 This sketch is designed to write all necessary information to the card in one go.
     * Inside the sketch, update the placeholder variables at the top with the data for the first vehicle.

         ```c++